KyleNeece/KyleNeece.github.io/content/DND/0_The Multiverse/NPC/Heroes/NPC Peacekeepers/Yasu-2.md

 ###### Recruitment
 Yasu-2 was auto-admitted into the Peacekeeper force, as Jackson Felwinter instantly knew their capabilities due to not losing his own memory, giving them the S-class Peacekeeper title
 ##### Abilities
-Yasu-2 is a level 16 Peace Domain Cleric
+Yasu-2 is a Light Domain Cleric

 ```statblock
 layout: Basic 5e Layout Copy